maniacx/Battery-Health-Charging/.github/README.md

 ```
 ## Translation
 Please contribute translation.
 Using Poedit / Gtranslator (Available in gnome software).
 Using poedit Open/create your language.po.
 Download the po/Battery-Health-Charging.pot file from github.
 Go to **Translation** and **Update from POT file** , translate and submit a pull-request to the **main** branch on github.
+Or raise an issue and I will upload it manaully.

 ## Bugs/Issue/Request feature
 Please raise an [issue](https://github.com/maniacx/Battery-Health-Charging/issues) on github.